isunjn/serene/USAGE.md

 - Copy `myblog/themes/serene/static/icon` directory to `myblog/static/icon`, the icon value in `links` is the file name of the svg file in it, without the `.svg` suffix

-- Find the svg file of the icon you want, modify its width and height to 24, and the color to currentColor:
+- Find the svg file of the icon you want, modify its width and height to 20, and the color to `currentColor`:

-  `... width="24" height="24" ... fill="currentColor" ...`
+  `... width="20" height="20" ... fill="currentColor" ...`

 - The default icons came from [Remix Icon](https://remixicon.com/)